 In REBT sessions your therapist will help you to identify unhealthy emotional responses to adversity.
 They will explore the thinking styles and beliefs that lead to this distress.
 Once a therapist has helped you identify these beliefs you will be shown how to challenge them in different ways.
 This can be done by replacing them with alternative beliefs which lead to healthier emotional states.
 Ultimately the goal of REBT is to help clients develop a philosophy and approach to living.
 This enhances their own health, happiness and personal welfare.

 “REBT helps clients to understand and change problematic emotional, cognitive and behavioural responses to life’s adversities.
 Unhealthy negative emotional responses (along with their associated unhelpful ways of thinking and acting).
 These include are anxiety unhealthy anger, shame, guilt, hurt, depression, unhealthy jealousy and unhealthy envy.
 Anyone who is experiencing these unhealthy and unhelpful negative states can benefit from REBT.
 This is regardless of whether you have a mental health diagnosis or not.
 “Dr Clare Churchman DClinPsy, MSc, BSc Oxford.
 Dr Clare Churchman is a BPS Chartered and HCPC registered Clinical Psychologist.
 She has over 10 years experience working with both children and adults in inpatient and community settings.
 Clare is trained in Rational Emotive Behaviour Therapy.

 Cognitive behavioral therapy (CBT) is a type of psychotherapeutic treatment.
 It that helps patients understand the thoughts and feelings that influence behaviors.
-CBT is commonly used to treat a wide range of disorders, including phobias, addictions, depression, and anxiety.
+CBT is commonly used to treat a wide range of disorders, including phobias, depression, and anxiety.

 If you would like to find out more about REBT please click here